A characterisation of the category of compact Hausdorff spaces

-which coincides with the initial object $\0$ if, and only if, $T=\emptyset$. \end{proof} Since $X$ is filtral, the space $\Spec{X}$ is homeomorphic to the Stone space dual to $\B(X)$ (cf.\ the proof of Lemma \ref{l:filtrality}).
+which coincides with the initial object $\0$ if, and only if, $T=\emptyset$. \end{proof} Since $X$ is filtral, the space $\Spec{X}$ is homeomorphic to the Stone space dual to $\B(X)$ (cf.\ the proof of Lemma~\ref{l:charact-filtral-object}).
 Hence, the previous claim entails that the Stone-\v{C}ech compactification $\beta(|Y|)$ of the discrete space $|Y|$ is a continuous image of $\Spec{X}$.
 In turn, by the universal property of the Stone-{\v C}ech compactification, the identity function $|Y|\to Y$ lifts to a continuous surjection $\beta(|Y|)\epi Y$.
 Composing the two maps, we obtain a continuous surjection $\Spec{X}\epi Y$.
-This shows that the functor $\Spec$ covers $\KH$. \qedhere \end{enumerate} \end{proof} We remark that the hypotheses of Theorem \ref{t:main-characterisation-bis} are independent from each other.
-Below, we give examples of categories which satisfy all the assumptions of the theorem, except for the one in parentheses: \begin{itemize} \item $\{\0\cong\1\}$ (non-trivial); \item $\{\0\to\1\}$ (extensive); \item $\BStone$ (exact); \item $\KH/\{0,1\}$, where $\{0,1\}$ is equipped with the discrete topology (well-pointed); \item $\Set$ (filtral); \item $\Setfin$ (admits all set-indexed copowers of its terminal object). \end{itemize} The fact that $\KH/\{0,1\}$ satisfies all the hypotheses in Theorem \ref{t:main-characterisation-bis} except for well-pointedness is a consequence of the following lemma. \begin{lemma} Let $X$ be any compact Hausdorff space with at least two distinct points.
-Then the slice category $\KH/X$ is a non-trivial pretopos which is filtral and admits all coproducts, but it is not well-pointed. \end{lemma} \begin{proof} Let $X$ be as in the statement.
-The slice category $\KH/X$ is easily seen to be extensive (cf.\ \cite[Proposition 4.8]{CLW93}).
+This shows that the functor $\Spec$ covers $\KH$. \end{proof} We remark that the hypotheses of Theorem~\ref{t:main-characterisation-bis} are independent from each other.
+Below, we give examples of categories which satisfy all the assumptions of the theorem, except for the one in parentheses: \begin{itemize} \item $\{\0\cong\1\}$ (non-trivial); \item $\{\0\to\1\}$ (extensive); \item $\BStone$ (exact); \item $\KH/\{0,1\}$, where $\{0,1\}$ is equipped with the discrete topology (well-pointed); \item $\Set$ (filtral); \item $\Setfin$ (admits all set-indexed copowers of its terminal object). \end{itemize} The fact that $\KH/\{0,1\}$ satisfies all the hypotheses in Theorem~\ref{t:main-characterisation-bis} except for well-pointedness is a consequence of the following observation. \begin{lemma} Let $X$ be any compact Hausdorff space with at least two distinct points.
+Then the slice category $\KH/X$ is a non-trivial pretopos which is filtral and admits all coproducts, but is not well-pointed. \end{lemma} \begin{proof} Let $X$ be as in the statement.
+The slice category $\KH/X$ is easily seen to be extensive (cf.~\cite[Proposition 4.8]{CLW93}).